Digital transmission group

-In telecommunication, a digital transmission group is a group of digitized voice or data channels or both with bit streams that are combined into a single digital bit stream for transmission over communications media.
+In telecommunications, a digital transmission group is a group of digitized voice or data channels or both with bit streams that are combined into a single digital bit stream for transmission over communications media.

 Digital transmission groups usually are categorized by their maximum capacity, not by a specific number of channels.
 However, the maximum digital transmission group capacity must be equal to or greater than the sum of the individual multiplexer input channel capacities.